FooSoft/zero-epwing/README.md

                 ...
 ```

-You may have noticed the unusual-looking double curly bracket markers (such as `{{w_50035}}`).
+You may have noticed the unusual-looking double curly bracket markers such as `{{w_50035}}`.
 Remember what I mentioned
 about certain characters being represented by image files?
-There are two graphical fonts in each dictionary, narrow and
+There are two graphical fonts sets in each dictionary: narrow
-wide.
-Whenever a character cannot be encoded as text, a glyph is used in its place.
-These font indices cannot be
+and wide.
+Both of these font sets are available in four sizes: 24, 30, 36, and 48 pixels.
+Whenever a character cannot be
-converted directly to characters, differ from one dictionary to another, and short of performing OCR, you must build
+encoded as text, a glyph is used in its place.
+These font indices cannot be converted directly to characters, differ
-tables to map these font indices to Unicode characters yourself.
-Zero-EWPING has no means to map these font glyphs to
+from one dictionary to another, and must be manually mapped to Unicode character tables.
+Zero-EWPING has no facility to
-Unicode by itself, and instead places inline markers in the form of `{{w_xxxx}}` and `{{n_xxxx}}` in the output,
+map these font glyphs to Unicode by itself, and instead places inline markers in the form of `{{w_xxxx}}` and
-specifying the referenced indices of the wide or narrow fonts respectively.
-The font glyphs can be dumped with the
+`{{n_xxxx}}` in the output, specifying the referenced indices of the wide or narrow fonts respectively.

-`ebfont` sample application distributed with `libeb`, making the creation of these mappings tedious but possible.
+The bitmaps for these font glyphs can be dumped by executing this application with the `--fonts` command line argument.

 ## License ##